 Talk about how social and frequent you want your brand ambassadors to be on social media.
 Brand ambassadors will usually mention the content creation for your brand in social media posts, but if you want more than one blog post, and you want to specify what exactly you want out of them, then that will cost more.
 Keep up with your brand's social media page analysis as well as your brand ambassadors.
 That will tell you in what areas you lack and where you need to be stronger, in regards to your posts.

-Who's on The Team?Some brand ambassadors keep a team of ambassadors on deck for companies who continuously request their services.
+Some brand ambassadors keep a team of ambassadors on deck for companies who continuously request their services.
 That is especially true with a lot of public relations companies.
 Figure out who will be doing the work.
 If you reach out to a group of brand ambassadors, but you want a specific one, then it may cost more than a pretty penny.